 - Provide quality products at a reasonable price.

-- An educational institution may set goals as “To be the center for learning for the students who aspire to be globally competitive.”
+- An educational institution may set goals such as “To be the center for learning for the students who aspire to be globally competitive.”

 - The goal may be to increase by 5% in sales within the next two years.